code-warrior/the-smile--the-smoke/lyrics/the-acid.md

 The Acid

 <pre>
-Easy, easy
-To lead me, to kill me
-A desire, for you to
-Not set myself on fire

-It’s easy
-To mess with me
-To kill me
-As I die, gondolas¹
-As you set my lungs on fire

-Fills my lungs with acid²
-My lungs with
-Kills me with acid
-It kills me
+Easy, easy                                      Easy, easy To lead me, to kill me                          It begs me while I’m sleeping A desire, for you to                            A desire, second chance Not set myself on fire                          I have set myself on fire

+It’s easy                                       It’s easy To mess with me                                 Don’t mess with me To kill me                                      Don’t mess with me As I die, gondolas¹                             As I die in the flames As you set my lungs on fire                     As I set myself on fire

+                                                Uh
+Fills my lungs with acid²                       Wakes me from my sleep My lungs with                                   Smoke wakes me from Kills me with acid                              Wakes me from my sleep It kills me                                     Smoke wakes me from
+                                                Yeah, yeah, yeah, yeah

-I want to revolution
+I want to revolution                            A one true revolution

-Burns me through my lungs
-Acid burns me through my lungs
+Burns me through my lungs                       Wakes me from my sleep Acid burns me through my lungs                  Smoke wakes me from my sleep Acid burns me                                   Smoke wakes me
-Gas burns me

-It’s easy to kill me
-You should give our lives another chance
+It’s easy to kill me                            It’s easy to leave me You should give our lives another chance        We should give ourselves another chance

-Let go of your theory
-Of our suppress
+Let go of your belief                           Let go of our troubles Of our suppress                                 Into our caress Our suppression                                 Our caress
-Our suppression

-And you set our lives on fire
-You set our lives on fire
+And you set our lives on fire                   And we set ourselves on fire You set our lives on fire                       We set ourselves on fire

-Burns me through my lungs
-Acid burns me
-Burns me through my lungs
-Acid burns me
-Burns me through my lungs
-Acid burns me through my lungs
-Acid burns me through my lungs
+Burns me through my lungs                       Wakes me from my sleep Acid burns me                                   Smoke wakes me from Burns me through my lungs                       Wakes me from my sleep Acid burns me                                   Smoke wakes me from Burns me through my lungs                       Wakes me from my sleep Acid burns me through my lungs                  Smoke wakes me from my sleep Acid burns me through my lungs                  Smoke wakes me from my sleep
+                                                Yeah
 </pre>

 ---